Get the Best Licensed Practical Nurse Job Description Template Word

-LICENSED PRACTICAL NURSE SUMMARY OF FUNCTIONS
+LICENSED PRACTICAL NURSE (LPN) SUMMARY OF FUNCTIONS

 Provide basic patient care under the direction of registered nurses and doctors.

-LICENSED PRACTICAL NURSE ESSENTIAL DUTIES AND RESPONSIBILITIES
+LPN ESSENTIAL DUTIES AND RESPONSIBILITIES

 - Administers basic nursing care, including changing dressings, assisting patients with personal care, inserting catheters or preparing patients for office visits.